rahul-desai3/chat/readMe.md

 Installation & Setup
 ----
 * Download and unzip the project.
-* Download and install Node.js and the following node modules: socket.io, express, redis.
+* Download and install Node.js and the following node modules: `socket.io`, `express`, `redis`.
 These node modules should be installed locally in the root folder of the project.
 * Also download and install Redis server.
 * Run the Redis server.
 * Ensure that port 8080 is free (or you can use any port that is free, just mention it in app.js and index.html)